Calculate Your GPA at MIT

 Academic Honors (Dean's List & Latin Honors)

 MIT does not have a traditional Dean's List or Latin honors system based solely on GPA.
 Instead, undergraduate degrees are awarded without honors designations (Cum Laude, etc.).
 Exceptional academic achievement may be recognized through department-specific awards, Sigma Xi membership, or designation on the Dean's Academic Honors List, which requires earning a semester GPA of 4.0 (straight A's).
-MIT's philosophy emphasizes mastery of the material over competitive grade point averages.
+MIT's philosophy emphasizes mastery of the material over competitive grade point averages, meaning students are encouraged to focus on learning and original research over maintaining a perfect GPA.

 Academic Probation and Suspension

-At MIT, undergraduate students must maintain satisfactory academic progress.
-A student whose semester GPA falls below 2.0 or who receives multiple incomplete or failing grades may be placed on academic probation.
-Students on probation are required to meet with their academic advisor and may have restrictions on extracurricular activities.
-Continued poor performance can lead to senior academic dismissal, though MIT offers strong support resources for students at academic risk.
+At MIT, undergraduate students must maintain satisfactory academic progress in every term.
+A student whose semester GPA falls below 2.0 or who receives multiple incomplete or failing grades is placed on academic probation.
+This status triggers a required review with the student's academic advisor, potential restrictions on extracurricular commitments, and the development of a tailored academic recovery plan.
+Continued poor performance, particularly failing to meet GPA thresholds over multiple terms, can lead to senior academic dismissal, although MIT provides extensive academic support through departmental resources and the Office of the First Year to help students at academic risk return to good standing.

 Course Repetition and Grade Replacement

 MIT allows students to repeat courses under certain conditions.
 When a course is repeated, both grades remain on the transcript but only the higher grade counts toward the GPA under MIT's "fresh start" policy for select courses.
 Some departments have specific policies limiting the number of repeatable courses.
-First-year students also benefit from the First-Term Pass/No Record grading, which allows them to explore subjects without GPA risk.
+First-year students also benefit from the First-Term Pass/No Record grading, which allows them to explore subjects without GPA risk, providing a crucial buffer during the transition to MIT's intensive academic environment.

 Resources for Academic Success at MIT